Top Office Manager Skills

-Managing offices can be a tremendous amount of responsibility.
+Managing offices can involve a tremendous amount of responsibility.
 Office managers generally work at the apex of an organization, with their hands in every aspect of the company.
-If this central role appeals to you, review our skills list to see if it could be a career for you.
+If this central role appeals to you, continue to review the skills list to see if this could be a career for you.

 Your responsibilities may include bookkeeping, invoicing, budgeting, and accounting.
-You may also be required to handle payroll, petty cash, and QuickBooks.
+You may also be required to handle payroll, petty cash, and QuickBooks entries.
 Quarterly and semiannual reports may fall into your range of duties as well.
-At the very least, if your office handles money at all, you’ll be ultimately responsible for making sure it is handled well
+At the very least, if your office handles money at all, you’ll be ultimately responsible for making sure it's handled well.

 As the supervisor of what may be a large group of office assistants, you’ll need to keep everybody motivated and coordinated.
 You’ll have to make teamwork happen.
 Your job will include setting a standard for everyone else’s work and making sure those standards are met.
 Leading often means helping other people to grow in their careers, and to help people self-start and communicate well with one another.

 Interpersonal skills play a large role in being an office manager.
 You'll be required to have a positive attitude, greet visitors and engage in teamwork.

-Office managers tend to have a miscellaneous skill set that helps them do their job.
+Office managers tend to have a varied skill set that helps them effectively do their job.
 This includes paying attention to detail, being generally flexible about which tasks you'll have to perform and being reliable.
 Office managers also need to be networkers, logical thinkers, multi-taskers and problem solvers.
 Time management and organization should be second nature to people who serve in this role.